 We hope that the information on this page will help to equip parents and pupils with the knowledge they need to understand online risks and the skills necessary to keep themselves safe whilst online.

-Our Online Safety Commitee, led by Mrs Cain, meet regularly and work together to ensure that every child, parent or member of staff stays safe when accessing the internet.
+Our Online Safety Commitee, led by Mr Jones, meet regularly and work together to ensure that every child, parent or member of staff stays safe when accessing the internet.

 National Online Safety create resources for parents.
 They have recently published a free ‘conversation starter’ poster for schools to share with their parents & carers about online safety.
 The guide includes 7 questions to get ‘the conversation’ going in relation to their child’s internet usage.
 Engaging in regular, two-way communication with children about online activities is a really important way of building trust and highlighting the dangers they are exposed to every day.